Kemo-Huang/JMODT/README.md

 pip install -r requirements.txt
 ```

+3. If you are using Windows, install microsoft build tools or Visual Studio for C++.

-3. Build and install the required CUDA modules via PyTorch and the CUDA toolkit:
+4. Build and install the required CUDA modules via PyTorch C++ extension and the CUDA toolkit:

 ```shell
 python setup.py develop